 Playing comes naturally to children, whereas adults need to actively try to suspend their disbelief and actively try to use their imaginations.

-On the other hand, children amongst themselves have very few issues when it comes to creating fantastical worlds and believing in them.
+On the other hand, children amongst themselves have very few issues when creating fantastic worlds and believing in them.

 Improving Social Skills

-Being a part of a group play can be an important practice for later life when the child will need to use in order to adapt to the society and to understand the norms.
+Being a part of a group play can be an important practice for later life when the child will need to use it to adapt to society and understand the norms.

-During play, children often imagine being doctors, mechanics, cooks, or any number of different scenarios where they try to follow the rules which they will later be expected to understand and follow.
+During play, children often imagine being doctors, mechanics, cooks, or any number of different scenarios where they try to follow the rules they will later understand and follow.

 Playing Increases Hand-Eye Coordination

 Certain games like ball games help your child develop hand-eye coordination and other motor skills.